The Whole Story*

 How much is it worth?

 Hard to say - the beauty of an old SD Curlee is they're not high buck collectibles at this point.
 I'd say a good USA made instrument with minimal wear and no neck issues $700-$800.
 More for rarities and the first run.
 Wear, issues, replaced parts, modifications, damage... back it down from there.
 Rare later set-neck stuff, a bit more.
 Int'l, maybe $600, same deal.
 Others, especially the "Global" stuff, half of that and on down.

 If it says USA on the headstock it was made in Illinois; "Int'l" it was the legendary Matsumoku factory in Japan.
 "Aspen" or other, either Japan or Korea.
 "Global" versions, Korea.
 There was a lot of licensing of this design going on worldwide.
 (Anything that says Texas USA is 2011 and after).

 What were the original parts?

-On USA basses, the tuners were Grover Titans (still available in chrome through AllParts) - pickups were DiMarzio Model One ("the brick" is still available through DiMarzio but the covers are black) or cream Model P pickups (still available through DiMarzio).
+On USA basses, the tuners were Grover Titans (still available in chrome through AllParts) - pickups were DiMarzio Model One ("the brick" is still available through DiMarzio but the covers are black - we special order some in aluminum to go with the chrome hardware) or cream Model P pickups (still available through DiMarzio).
 Cast and bent brass bridges are no longer available (recommended retrofit is the Hipshot Style A in unplated brass, .656 spacing).
-Badass II bridges and original taller Badass bridges are around used but getting hard to find.
+Badass II bridges and original taller Badass bridges are around used but getting hard to find - they haven't been made in years.
+Recently "inspired by" bridges have made an appearance but I have no experience with them.
 Pots were DiMarzio 500K, long threaded Switchcraft barrel jack, Switchcraft 3-way pickup toggle... all available from sources.

 What size allen wrench adjusts the Badass II bridge?